greguz/fluido/README.md

   // Final callback
   err => {
     if (err) {
-      // error occurred
+      // Handle error
     } else {
-      // all done
+      // And they live happily ever after
     }
   }
 )